risa06-hub/FITS-Image-Analyser/README.md

 ## 📖 Overview

-This project performs analysis on astronomical FITS (Flexible Image Transport System) images using [mention your tools, e.g., Python, Astropy, NumPy, etc.].
-It is designed to [briefly explain the main goal – e.g., extract features, generate plots, detect objects, etc.].
+This project performs analysis on astronomical FITS (Flexible Image Transport System) images using python, Astropy, Matplotlib, Photutils.
+It is designed to extract the data from the .fits file, plot the image, histogram and star detection.

 ## 🛠 Features

-- Load and parse FITS files
+- Load and analysis the data of the file
-- Image preprocessing (e.g., normalization, cropping, noise filtering)
-- Analysis functions (e.g., photometry, object detection, histogram analysis)
+- Analysis functions: photometry, star detection, histogram analysis
-- Visualization (matplotlib-based display of FITS images and results)
+- Visualization: matplotlib-based display of FITS images
-- CLI or GUI support (if applicable)

 ## 🚀 Getting Started